 On a trip I took last year to Mt Ibuki and Mt Arashima I had the opportunity to sleep at the Michi-no-Eki Katsuyama in Fukui.
 Fukui’s claim to fame is having discovered a number of dinosaur fossils, so this michi-no-eki was appropriately dinosaur-themed.

 Service areas are roadside stations on a highway.
-They will generally have extensive food options on-site, and of course toilets as well.
-They tend to get more cars coming and going throughout the night, and the overhead lighting is a lot brighter compared to michi-no-ekis.
+They will generally have extensive food options on-site that are open 24/7 and of course toilets as well.
+You can also sleep here, although they tend to get more cars coming and going throughout the night, and the overhead lighting is a lot brighter compared to michi-no-ekis.
 If you are planning on using one, I’d be aware of the noise and to bring good shades for your car windows to properly block out all the light (or wear an eye mask).

 Parking areas are like the parking-only version of service areas, and are also on highways.
-They tend to be smaller and a bit quieter than service areas, so it could be a better option.
+They tend to be smaller and a bit quieter than service areas, so it could be a better option if you spot one on your route.

 If you’re car camping in preparation for a hike, another option is to stay at the mountain’s trailhead itself.
-This is also a common practice - hikers will start driving at night, arrive at the trailhead in the early hours of the morning, and get a few hours of sleep in before beginning their hike.
+This is also a common practice for people who want to get an early - hikers will start driving at night, arrive at the trailhead in the early hours of the morning, and get a few hours of sleep in before beginning their hike.

 Leave a comment